Tyler Lyttle: Rushall Olympic

 Tyler signed for Southern League Premier Central side Rushall Olympic on 25 July 2018.

 On 3 June 2022, Rushall Olympic confirmed that Lyttle had re-signed, and would make the 2022–23 season his fifth campaign with the club.

 Stourbridge

 In September 2022, Lyttle joined Rushall Olympic's league rivals Stourbridge.

+Brackley Town

+In June 2023, Lyttle joined National League North club Brackley Town following a successful season with Stourbridge.
+Following defeat in the play-off final, Lyttle signed a new contract in May 2024.

 Personal life

 Tyler is the son of former Swansea City, Nottingham Forest and West Brom defender, Des Lyttle.
 He coached Tyler's U18 side to an ESFA National Cup win, after his release from Wolves, at the Thomas Telford Academy in Shropshire.
 Father and son also recently competed against each other in the Great Donnington Run for charity.